ElFriedman/cloudfed/design/readme.md

 We consider correctness as the essential objective of testing.
 Both correctness of the implementation, closeness to the numerical result, and in computation range such as inputting extremely big and small numbers.

-For correctness, we compare simuated result with the numerical result from Prism.
+For correctness, we compare simulated result with the numerical result from Prism.
 Since Prism can model upto homogeneous workload with upto 5 cloud federation, each cloud with 50 servers, we can compare our simulation with Prism's result.
 Prism can produce simulation as well as numerical results.
-While comparing simulated result is hard, we can focus on the average on the reapeated experiment to compare to the numerical one.
+While comparing simulated result is hard, we can focus on the average on the repeated experiment to compare to the numerical one.

 Test against precision in big and small numbers.*